0502j/EasySpeak/README.md

 - Progress screen
 - Free books

+![EasySpeak_Trim_Trim](https://user-images.githubusercontent.com/71787801/113701953-3b1afe00-96af-11eb-8a41-3def42db602a.gif)

 *MUSIC VIDEOS USED IN THIS APP BY: DUA LIPA AND THE TEMPTATIONS.
-These music videos were used as an example only and will be replaced soon!*
+The music videos were used as an example only and will be replaced soon*

-![EasySpeak_Trim_Trim](https://user-images.githubusercontent.com/71787801/113701953-3b1afe00-96af-11eb-8a41-3def42db602a.gif)